MicaW/CV/README.md

 #### USER FOCUSED

-I’ve established my own toolbox of techniques to understand and tackle user needs collected from; being surrounded by the best in the business as a Senior UX Designer at IBM IX (E-Consultancy’s #1 digital agency 2016 www.digitalagencies.econsultancy.com), Design Thinking bootcamp, General Assembly’s UX Design course, meet-ups and obsessive reading.
+I’ve established my own toolbox of techniques to understand and tackle user needs collected from; being surrounded by the best in the business as a Senior UX Designer at IBM IX ([E-Consultancy’s #1 digital agency 2016](www.digitalagencies.econsultancy.com)), attending a Design Thinking bootcamp, General Assembly’s UX Design course, meet-ups and obsessive reading.
 My role at IX involved the following:

   * Facilitating Design Thinking workshops
   * Customer journeys